 |Tier||Nights||Base Points||Meetings and Events|

 As with other loyalty programs, you’ll need to requalify for status every year with two exceptions.
-You can achieve Lifetime Globalist status if you accumulate a million or more base points over your lifetime, and, as a World of Hyatt Credit Card holder, you’ll automatically get Discoverist status every year.
+You can achieve Lifetime Globalist status if you accumulate one million base points over your lifetime, and, as a World of Hyatt Credit Card holder, you’ll automatically get Discoverist status every year.
 What’s more, the World of Hyatt Credit Card offers five qualifying night credits toward your next status tier, plus an additional pair of qualifying nights for every $5,000 you spend on your card.

 This means you could reach Explorist status by spending $25,000 on the card in a year and Globalist status after spending $100,000.